frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 >
 > An `rvalue` (read value) represents a temporary value or an object that does not have a persistent memory location. rvalues are typically literals, temporary objects, or the result of expressions that do not persist.
 They can appear on the right-hand side of an assignment expression.
 >
-> C++11 introduced `rvalue` references to enhance performance by enabling move semantics.
+> C++11 introduced `rvalue` references to boost performance by enabling move semantics.
 An rvalue reference is declared using `&&`, allowing functions to distinguish between copying and moving resources.
 This is particularly useful for optimizing the performance of classes that manage resources such as dynamic memory or file handles.

 The return type of the function, `long long`, represents the duration of the function execution in nanoseconds.
 I choose a `long long` integer because I have no idea how long our Dynamic Programming functions will take to compute, and I wanted to ensure a default function that can be used for all problems we will work on.
 The maximum value that can be stored in a `long long` type in C++ is defined by the limits of the type, which are specified in the `<climits>` header.
 For a signed `long long` type, the maximum value is $2^{63} - 1 = 9,223,372,036,854,775,807$.